gramoli/gramoli.github.io/_posts/2025-11-19-reproducibility-is-vital-for-blockchain.md

 | Solana |  &#10003; | &#x274C; | &#x274C; | &#x274C; |
 | Redbelly |  &#10003; |  &#10003; |  &#10003; |  &#10003; |

 Not only were these results peer-reviewed before being accepted for publications in the proceedings of the ACM/IFIP Middleware conference 2025 [[3]](https://gramoli.github.io/pubs/2025-Middleware-Stabl.pdf), but the published experimental results have just been independently judged available, functional and reproducible by an independent artifact evaluation committee of scientists.

-The scientific article will be presented in the US on December 2025.
-It shows that Redbelly is better suited to tolerate the experimented partition, churn, crash and malicious failures than other modern blockchains, like Algorand, Aptos and Solana.
+The scientific article will be presented in the US in December 2025.

 ### Why This Matters Now

-Blockchain is transitioning from an experimental technology to foundational infrastructure.
+Blockchain is transitioning from an experimental technology to a foundational infrastructure.
 It now underpins assets, markets, and systems that cannot afford ambiguity.
 If reproducibility becomes optional, or worse, ignored, the industry risks building systemic infrastructure on unverifiable claims.
 This is a structural danger.
 Reproducibility must become a baseline expectation for blockchain research and performance reporting.
-Not a “nice to have.”.
+Not a “nice to have”.
 A requirement.

-If this industry wants to be trusted, it must be transparent.
-If it wants to scale, it must be scientifically rigorous.
-And if it wants to support real-world systems, it must publish results that others can re-run, re-test, and independently verify.
+If this industry wants to scale, it must be scientifically rigorous.
+And if it wants to support real-world systems, it must publish results that others can re-run, re-test and independently verify.

 Redbelly has taken that path.
 And I hope others do as well.